diffstorm/cb/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request
+Contributions welcome!
+Fork the repository, create a feature branch, and open a pull request.

 ## Support